ProfessorEugene/rrd-generics-inspector/README.md

 Limitations
 ===========
-Due to the way this library works, it will only work when the code calling a method has been compiled with line number labels in place.
+This library will only work when the code calling a method has been compiled with line number labels in place.
 Most Java code is indeed compiled this way so this is not a huge issue.

-In case no return type can be resolved - for example in the case of an invocation that doesn't process the returned reference:
+In case a return type can not be resolved - for example in the case of an invocation that doesn't process the returned reference:

 	for(String str:strs){
 		deserialize(str); // note - nothing is done with returned reference